arvindcsekar/GW-PTA-PINN/README.md

-# SMBHB PINN Modeling — Final Project Submission
+# Using PINNS to Model SMBHB Parameter Evolution in a Spin-Aligned Post-Newtonian Non-Eccentric System

 ## Overview